Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about finding smudge proof eye makeup.
 Eye makeup is notorious for smudging.
 There are brands that are more reliable and resistant to smudging.

-This guide is about eyebrow pencil usage tips and tricks.
+This guide is about using eyebrow pencils.
 When drawing eyebrows or just filling in, you want them to look great all day.